rajaneesh80/Issue-Tracker-web-app/README.md

 <h4> Create and Update Comments:-</h4>

-  	Create Comment
+  	Create Comment:

     * Clicked on the button 'Comment' > Brings to another page with a form.
 (Passed)

     * Left the input field blank > 'Please Fill out this field'.
 (Passed)

     * Entered a comment.
 The comment is saved in the database, and the page is redirected to the previous page where the comment is displayed with the username, date and time.
 (Passed)

  	Edit a Comment:

     * Clicked on the button 'Edit' > Brings to another page with a form.
 (Passed)

     * Left the input field blank > 'Please Fill out this field'.
 (Passed)

     * Entered a new comment > Back to details page, comment saved.
 (Passed)

  <h4> Upvote:-</h4>

-    * Clicked on the button 'Upvote' the page is redirected to 'Issues' page and displayes the message 'Upvoted successfully!'
+    * Clicked on the button 'Upvote' displayes the message 'Upvoted successfully!'
 (Passed)

     * Upvote is saved in the database and displayed in the badge placed in the accordion.
 (Passed)
-    * The upvoted issue is displayed on the top of the issues that have less upvotes.
-(Passed)

 <h4>  Cart :-</h4>

     * Clicked on the button 'Add to cart' the page is redirected to 'Issues' page and displays the message 'Feature added to cart'

     * Cart page: Feature is added to cart.
 (Passed)

+    * Clicked on Qty box and change the quantity and click the button 'Amend' the page is redirected to 'Issues' page and displays the message 'Cart Amended!
+Plz go to cart again & checkout.'

  <h4> Checkout :-</h4>

     * Proceeded with checkout, the product overview is displayed (Passed)

     * Proceed with payment by filling out the form and using Stripe's test card number 4242 4242 4242 4242 (Passed)

 <hr>